Skip to content

 Some of the most common options are:

 To use these you will need to know the hostname of the ORCD system you are accessing, either one of the login nodes or a dedicated data transfer node.
-See the list of hostnames at the top of this page to see which you should use for the system you are transferring files to.
+See the list of hostnames at the top of the Command Line section to see which you should use for the system you are transferring files to.